 It's on those super-rough mornings that I could hug myself for having prepared some make-ahead breakfast like these pumpkin oatmeal breakfast cookies (or awesome overnight oats).

 They are like having a bowl of yummy oatmeal with lots of mix-ins only without the bowl.
 The convenient cookie shape offers itself for breakfast on-the-go.

-I am using both rolled and quick oats for a texture that isn’t too dense but still holds together well.
-Note: To make this recipe gluten free, be sure to use certified gluten free oats.
-Although oats don’t contain any gluten naturally, regular oats may be contaminated with gluten during processing in facilities that also process wheat.
+I am using both rolled and quick oats for a texture that isn't too dense but still holds together well.
+Note: To make these pumpkin oatmeal cookies gluten free, be sure to use certified gluten free oats.
+Although oats don't contain any gluten naturally, regular oats may be contaminated with gluten during processing in facilities that also process wheat.

 Pumpkin puree is complemented with aromatic pumpkin pie spice.

 Ground flax seed ups the nutritional value of the cookies.
 And - in my opinion - pumpkin seeds and cranberries pair really well with pumpkin puree and give the cookies are great flavor and texture contrast.
 A combination of chopped nuts (like pecans or walnuts) or seeds (like sunflower seeds) and chocolate chips also make great add-ins.

-Last, but certainly not least, there is melted Spectrum Naturals coconut oil.
-I love to use their organic refined coconut oil for recipes where I don’t want a strong coconut flavor – like these breakfast cookies in which I wanted the pumpkin to shine.
+Last, but certainly not least, there is melted coconut oil.
+I love to use organic refined coconut oil for recipes where I don't want a strong coconut flavor - like these gluten free pumpkin oatmeal cookies in which I wanted the pumpkin to shine.

 For all other recipes organic virgin coconut oil is a great choice.